w3guy/old-documentation/docs/extensions/campaignmonitor.md

-The [Campaign Monitor](http://profilepress.net/downloads/campaignmonitor/) extension integrates your ProfilePress powered [registration page](../build/registration-form.md) with Campaign Monitor by automatically subscribing users to a specific list immediately they complete registering an account.
+The [Campaign Monitor](http://profilepress.net/downloads/campaignmonitor/) for WordPress extension automatically subscribe new users who registered via a ProfilePress powered [registration form](../build/registration-form.md) to to a specific email list immediately they complete creating an account.

-To get this feature working on your WordPress powered site, ensure you have the [extension](http://profilepress.net/downloads/campaignmonitor/) installed and activated.
+To get this feature working on your WordPress powered site, ensure you have the [extension](https://profilepress.net/downloads/campaignmonitor/) installed and activated.

 Click the **Extras** ProfilePress menu link.